ABOUT THE FOUNDATION

 DR. WILLIAM MONTAGUE COBB HISTORY

-The Foundation, named after Dr. William Montague Cobb, born in Washington, D.C., attended Dunbar High School, an academically rigorous but segregated school for black students.
-After earning a B.A. from Amherst College in 1925, Cobb obtained a medical degree from Howard University in 1929, followed by two years of postgraduate work in anatomy and physical anthropology at Western Reserve University in Ohio.
-He received a Ph.D. in biological anthropology in 1932, the first African American to earn a doctorate in that emerging field of study.
-His thesis was a comprehensive survey of skeletal materials available for research in the United States.
-Cobb was best known for his research in physical anthropology, the growth and development of the African American, and aging in the adult skeleton.
-He acquired over 100 honors and citations, including many of paramount distinction.
-Dr. Cobb served as president of the NAACP (1976-1982), the American Association of Physical Anthologists (1957-1959), and the Anthropological Society of Washington (1949-1951).
-He also served as editor of the Journal of National Medical Association for 28 years (1949-1977).
-Cobb chaired the Department of Anatomy of Howard University College of Medicine from 1947-1969.
-He was the author of 1,100 publications on diverse topics and taught over 6,000 anatomy students.
-His influence as an organizer and advocate for health improvements and civil rights was felt and acknowledged by leaders in government, the military, medicine, and the general public.
-Cobb was a firm believer in raising the bar and helping individuals to achieve their goals through education.
+Dr. Cobb was renowned for his research in physical anthropology, the growth and development of African Americans, and aging in the adult skeleton.
+He received over 100 honors and citations, including many of paramount distinction.
+He served as president of the NAACP (1976-1982), the American Association of Physical Anthropologists (1957-1959), and the Anthropological Society of Washington (1949-1951).
+Additionally, he was the editor of the Journal of the National Medical Association for 28 years (1949-1977) and chaired the Department of Anatomy at Howard University College of Medicine from 1947-1969.
+Dr. Cobb authored 1,100 publications on diverse topics and taught over 6,000 anatomy students.
+His influence as an organizer and advocate for health improvements and civil rights was widely acknowledged by leaders in government, the military, medicine, and the general public.
+He was a firm believer in raising the bar and helping individuals achieve their goals through education.